satellite-image-deep-learning/techniques/README.md

 * Whilst not involving neural nets the [PyCubed](https://www.notion.so/PyCubed-4cbfac7e9b684852a2ab2193bd485c4d) project gets a mention here as it is putting python on space hardware such as the [V-R3x](https://www.nasa.gov/ames/v-r3x)
 * [WorldFloods](https://watchers.news/2021/07/11/worldfloods-ai-pioneered-at-oxford-for-global-flood-mapping-launches-into-space/) will pioneer the detection of global flood events from space, launched on June 30, 2021.
 [This paper](https://arxiv.org/pdf/1910.03019.pdf) describes the model which is run on Intel Movidius Myriad2 hardware capable of processing a 12 MP image in less than a minute
 * [How AI and machine learning can support spacecraft docking](https://towardsdatascience.com/deep-learning-in-space-964566f09dcd) with [repo](https://github.com/nevers/space-dl) uwing Yolov3
+* [exo-space](https://www.exo-space.com/) -> startup with plans to release an AI hardware addon for satellites

 # ML best practice
 This section includes tips and ideas I have picked up from other practitioners including [ai-fast-track](https://github.com/ai-fast-track), [FraPochetti](https://github.com/FraPochetti) & the IceVision community